liddelowlab/Hasel_et_al/README.md

 # Hasel_et_al.
 ALL the mouse astrocytes!

-# Code used to analyze single cell RNASeq (scRNAseq) astrocyte data included in:
+Code used to analyze single cell RNASeq (scRNAseq) astrocyte data included in: XXX

 # Code
 Included is the code necessary to replicate the Seurat objects used for analysis.
 The following versions of individual software/packages were used for analysis: